Chronic Care Management in Texas.

 Texas Medicaid

 Medicare covers CCM federally for patients with 2+ chronic conditions.
-Texas Medicaid provides full supplementary coverage.
+Texas Medicaid provides partial supplementary coverage.

 Billing Requirements